samyahkhan/MotorQ_SDE/README.md

+Local Steps Required - Login using your mySQL username and password

 Introduction to More Torque
 In an era where efficient transportation management is pivotal, "More Torque" emerges as a comprehensive backend solution designed to revolutionize the management of vehicle fleets and organizational hierarchies.
 This project aims to streamline the operational complexities associated with managing multiple organizations, their vehicles, and associated policies through a robust and scalable backend system.